Ready, set, hyperscale

 Why hyperscale is the game changer we need

-Today, the textile industry accounts for up to 10 percent of global CO2e emissions and less than 1 percent of the global textile fiber market comes from recycled textiles.
+Today, less than 1 percent of the global textile fiber market comes from recycled textiles.
 In fact, the majority of all end-of-life textiles are incinerated or end up in landfills.
-Implementing textile-to-textile recycling at hyperscale is the solution to this problem.
+Implementing textile-to-textile recycling at hyperscale is our part of the solution to this problem.
+There is however no such thing as setting up shop and calling it hyperscale.
+Since day one, we have been searching the globe to find ideal locations to host our gigascale plants.
 Scale equals impact, and only then can we reshape the industry for the better and make sustainable options more accessible and affordable.

 Why we focus on polyester